tytydraco/yessleep/out/I_starred_in_a_reality_show_in_the_90s_that_never_aired.md

 I’d be lying if I said I didn’t look down on reality TV at the time.
 Most of us did.
 Among “real” actors—and yes, we used that word unironically—reality TV was considered beneath us.
 Something you did if you couldn’t act, or if you were willing to embarrass yourself for exposure, or as a very, *very* last resort.

 The pitch was simple: twelve women living together in a house, filmed constantly, competing in challenges about ambition and honesty.
 No scripts.
 No characters.
 Just us.
 This was the 90s—no smart phones to confiscate, no internet to miss, no magazines.
 We were only allowed clothes and toiletries.
-The producers didn’t forbid any of it.
-They just discouraged distractions.
+Producers wanted no distractions.
 They wanted us present.
 Focused.

 The contract was thick.
 The NDA thicker.
 Initial here.
 Here.
 And here.